 Anti-thesis of Mindfulness: Involuntary Mind Wandering or Mindlessness

-Alongside this capacity to be mindful, we human beings also experience the opposite of mindfulness—mind-wandering.
-It’s during mind wandering that we lose touch of the present moment, when we become mind-less.
+Alongside this capacity to be mindful, we human beings also experience the opposite of mindfulness—mind-wandering or getting distracted.
+It’s during mind-wandering that we lose touch of the present moment, when we become mind-less.
 We tend to think about the past, or the future, get lost in daydreaming, planning or judging.

 There’s a large-scale Harvard research that says that the human mind naturally wanders 47% of the time.
 The same research also says that the “wandering mind is an unhappy mind.”
 (Killingsworth & Gilbert, 2010)

 When we’re not focused on what we’re currently doing, we inevitably get uninvited thoughts at some point.
 Some of these thoughts are unpleasant and they carry with them equally unpleasant emotions and impulses that, if we get 'lost in them' or 'react to them,' we can behave in a way that isn't good for us.
 But it's not just unpleasant thoughts, feelings, bodily sensations and impulses that we can be reactive towards.
 Pleasant ones can also carry with them an emotional charge of 'wanting more' or 'clinging' and neutral experiences can lead us towards spacing out or boredom.
 Unpleasant, pleasant or neutral, whatever the case may be, we can still react automatically to them instead of skilfully responding to the experience.

 It is amazing to observe how much power we give unknowingly to uninvited thoughts: “Do this, say that, remember, plan, obsess, judge.”
 They have the potential to drive us quite crazy, and they often do!